psu-libraries/contentdmtools/docs/batchEdit.md

 ## Usage
 Run `.\batchEdit.ps1 -csv metadata.csv -collection collectionAlias -user CONTENTdmUserName` to kick off the script.
 You can pass any CSV with `-csv \path\to\metadata.csv`, but if `-csv` is left out, the script will assume a file named `metadata.csv` is in the same directory as the script.

+### Parameters
+  - `-csv` -- Filepath and name for the metadata CSV of batch edits.
+If running command line, can releative.
+If using dashboard, always use full filepath.
+Always include filename.
+  - `-collection` -- Collection alias for the CONTENTdm collection you wish to batch edit.
+REQUIRED
+  - `-user` -- Username for a CONTENTdm user.
+REQUIRED
-If you are using the dashboard, you can save your password in CONTENTdm Tools and it will automatically be passed through.
+    - If you are using the dashboard, you can save your password in CONTENTdm Tools and it will automatically be passed through.
 Otherwise, you will see a command prompt asking for your CONTENTdm password.
-The `-server` and `-license` parameters are also automatically supplied if stored in the dashboard.
-You should pass them through with the command or will be prompted if necessary.
+  - `-server` -- URL to the Administrative UI.
+This may include a port number for self-hosted instances.
+(Defaults to stored settings is left out.)
+  - `-license` -- CONTENTdm License.
+(Defaults to stored settings is left out.)
+  - `-verbose` -- Optional parameter to increase logging output.

   * **Field names used as headers are not the same as the field name labels in CONTENTdm**.
 The dashboard provides a Collection Field Properties Lookup that will display the **field nicknames** for a collection.
 Also, yoou can look at the `CISONICK` value in the Field Properties in the Admin Gui for the correct field name to use as the CSV header.
   * **Controlled vocabularies and required fields (other than title) must be turned off before pitching metadata to catcher**.
 Make note of the settings and turn them back on after you are done with batch editing.